 The International Tsunami Museum is dedicated to tsunamis in general and the 2004 Indian Ocean Tsunami in particular.
 It is housed in a two-story building along Phetkasem Road.
-The remains of the Thai Navy boat 813 is on the museum’s property and bears witness to the incredible power of the tsunami which had carried it 1.2 miles (2 km) inland.
-Admission costs 100 baht and the hours are 9 a.m. to 9 p.m.
+The Thai Navy boat 813 remains on the museum’s property and bears witness to the incredible power of the tsunami, which had carried it 1.2 miles (2 km) inland.
+Admission costs 100 baht, and the hours are 9 a.m. to 9 p.m.

 Part of the park runs along the coast of the Andaman Sea.
-There are thus a multitude of beaches in or near the park.
-Hat Khao Lak lies within the park, and at roughly five miles (eight km) long, it is one of the larger beaches in the area.
-It actually consists of three smaller beaches lying side by side.
+There is thus a multitude of beaches in or near the park.
+Hat Khao Lak lies within the park, and at roughly five miles (eight km) long, it is one of the more extensive beaches in the area.
+It consists of three smaller beaches lying side by side.
 Bang Niang Beach is the northernmost beach, Nang Thong Beach is in the middle, and Sunset Beach is in the south.
 All three beaches boast white sand and are near resorts.
 Visitors can relax, go swimming, or go snorkelling.

 There is another Khao Lak Beach a few miles to the south of the Khao-Lak Lam Ru Park’s headquarters.
-It is sometimes described as the “original” Khao Lak Beach because it was known by that name before Hat Khao Lak was given its name.
-The “original” Khao Lak Beach also consists of three neighboring beaches: Poseidon Beach, Khao Lak Beach, and Secluded Beach.
+It is sometimes described as the “original” Khao Lak Beach because that name knew it before Hat Khao Lak was given its name.
+The “original” Khao Lak Beach has three neighbouring beaches: Poseidon Beach, Khao Lak Beach, and Secluded Beaches.
 Khao Lak Beach is near a small village called Ban Khao Lak.

 Phang Nga Elephant Park is about 9.1 miles (14.7 km) southeast of Khao Lak-Lam Ru Park.
 It is located near a small village called Thung Ka Ngok.
 The elephant park opened in 2015 and is operated by a family that has worked with elephants for over 150 years.
-It offers two educational programs including one tailored for families with small children.
-The programs are about four hours long, and visitors will have to book their visits in advance.
+It offers two educational programs, one tailored for families with small children.
+The programs are about four hours long, and visitors must book their visits in advance.

 The Sea Turtle Conservation Center, also known as the Phang Nga Coastal Fisheries Research and Development Center or “Turtle Heaven”, is a few miles south of the park.
-It was originally established in 1985 as the Phang Na Mollusk Culture Research Station.
+It was established in 1985 as the Phang Na Mollusk Culture Research Station.
 In 2002, it adopted its current name and missions, which include operating a turtle sanctuary.
-Four endangered species of sea turtle live in the Andaman Sea: Ridley Sea Turtle, Leatherback Turtle, Hawksbill Turtle, and Green Turtle.
-The sanctuary not only cares for sick and injured turtles, it also shelters baby turtles until they are around eight months old.
+Four endangered sea turtle species live in the Andaman Sea: Ridley Sea Turtle, Leatherback Turtle, Hawksbill Turtle, and Green Turtle.
+The sanctuary cares for sick and injured turtles and shelters baby turtles until they are around eight months old.
 The year holds a Turtle Release Festival every March.
-The Center is open from 8:30 to 4:30, and admission costs 20 baht.
+The Centre is open from 8:30 to 4:30, and admission costs 20 baht.